 There are two main types of online advertising that I would recommend you pursue, but only if you have the money to do so or else it can get expensive.
 Facebook advertising and Google advertising are the two most popular.

 For auto detailing, Google advertising is more likely to pay off than Facebook advertising.
 Since it can be costly at first, start out with a small amount and only target specific keywords for your location that you service.
 Set up a Google adwords account and get started on your advertising journey.
-The cost for Google advertising will cost around $2 - $3 per click, depending on how well your conversion is once someone goes to your website will really make the difference in making money with advertising.
+The cost for Google advertising will cost around $2 - $3 per click.
+Depending on how well your conversion is, how many people convert verses how many people visit your website, will really make the difference in making money with advertising.

 If you get 50 clicks a day but only 1 customer a week converts to a sale, you will lose money fast with advertising.
 Be sure to try out different titles and descriptions.
-I will be creating a guide on how to setup Google advertising to help walk through what will work best and how to stay profitible.
+I will be creating a guide on how to setup Google advertising to help walk through what will work best and how to stay profitible, so be sure to subscribe to the email newsletter.

 If you ever go to a oil change shop, at the end of the service, they will print out a small window sticker to place on the inside of your windshield to remind you how long or how many miles you should go until you get your next oil change.